General M-estimators of location on Riemannian manifolds: existence and uniqueness: Proof of Theorem 1

-\begin{proof}[Proof of Theorem \ref{thm:exist}] For any $m \in M$ and for any sequence of points $(m_{n})_{n\ge 1}$ converging to $m$, an application of Fatou's lemma leads that
+\begin{proof}[Proof of Theorem 1] For any $m \in M$ and for any sequence of points $(m_{n})_{n\ge 1}$ converging to $m$, an application of Fatou's lemma leads that

 where the penultimate equality holds by the continuity of $\rho$.
 Accordingly, the map $m \mapsto F(m)$ is lower semi-continuous.
-Let $K$ be as specified in Proposition \ref{prop:coercive}.
-The minimum of $F$ is attained in the compact set $K$ since $F$ is lower semi-continuous, thereby implying that the population $M$-estimator set $E$ is non-empty. \end{proof}
+Let $K$ be the compact set from Proposition 1.
+Because $F$ is lower semi-continuous, it attains its minimum on the compact set $K$.
+Since the population M-functional set $E$ includes such a minimum, it is not empty. \end{proof}

-By replacing $\mathbb{P}_{X}$ with the empirical measure $\mathbb{P}_n$, the existence of the sample $M$-estimator is established below.